Lubrication & Tribology

 Oils reduce friction, however there may be an increase in drag depending on the viscosity.
 The liquid lubricant is also far superior at transferring heat away from the contact zone, keeping the components cooler.
 Oils lubricate and they also displace water to prevent rust and corrosion, keeping metal components intact and with a smoother finish for longer.

 While adding a small amount of a lubricant leads to a steep drop in friction, after a certain point the extra fluid begins to increase the effective friction in the system.
-This effect is amplified for higher viscosity oils or equipment moving at faster speeds.
+This effect, known as the Stribeck Effect, is amplified for higher viscosity oils and equipment moving at faster speeds.

 In some cases it's very helpful to send in a sample of your oil to get tested and receive a professional analysis - Up front it is important to choose the oil to meet your machines requirements.
 Key oil design characteristics are viscosity, operating temperature, and essentially RPM, which can be easily determined at oilviscositychart.com.
 And later at service intervals it is important to sample and analyze your oil which can be very indicative of remaining service life.
 Equipment varies, but wear byproducts show up in the analysis guiding preventative maintenance programs.